romanticdraculla/wumm/README.md

 ## Features

-- Simple game loop implementation with canvas rendering
+- 3D graphics using Three.js
+- Entity Component System (ECS) architecture for game logic
+- Immutable state management with Immer
+- Keyboard input handling for interactive elements
 - TypeScript for type safety and improved developer experience
 - Vite for fast development and optimized builds
 - GitHub Actions for CI/CD and GitHub Pages deployment
-- Minimal folder structure for assets and game code
 - ESLint for code quality
 - Vitest for testing